The Dead Zone (film): Music

 The music soundtrack, composed by Michael Kamen, was recorded by the National Philharmonic Orchestra, London, at the famous EMI Abbey Road Studios.
 Michael Kamen conducted the recording sessions; the orchestra was contracted and led by Sidney Sax.
 This is the only Cronenberg film since The Brood (1979) for which Howard Shore was not composer.

 Release

 The film's premiere was planned for the Toronto International Film Festival, but three days before the showing Paramount removed it as the studio did not want negative reviews six weeks before the film's theatrical release.
 Daniel was premiered instead.

 Cronenberg criticized the film's theatrical distribution and stated that it could have been number one at the box office had its distribution been better.
-The head of marketing at Paramount, David Rose, was arrested for embezzling money and Cronenberg theorized that Rose might have taken money meant for the marketing of the film.
+The head of marketing at Paramount, David [sic] Rose, was arrested for embezzling money and Cronenberg theorized that Rose might have taken money meant for the marketing of the film.
+Stephen Rose was the Vice President of Global Marketing at the time, and later indicted by a federal grand jury in New York on charges of conspiring to evade federal income taxes and filing false income tax returns in 1983 and 1984.

 Cronenberg showed his own Dolby stereo version of the film in Toronto for a month as none of the theaters were playing that version and broke even without concessions.